kirose/fimet-eclipse/README.md

 ## Finantial Message Transfer

-FIMET is an project developed in eclipse and implemented on eclipse 2018-12
+FIMET is an project developed in eclipse and implemented on eclipse 2018-12 for automate tests with ISO8583

-The project is aimed at those who work with ISO8583

 ## Some features: